 Introduce tiered levels of privacy

 Some interactions require more privacy than others.
-Most financial institutions already understand this – it’s the reason why simple transactions are often processed at the teller counter, while mortgages are refinanced behind a closed office door.
+Most financial institutions already understand this – it’s the reason why simple transactions are often processed at the teller counter, while mortgages, such as those from Mortgage Broker Lisburn, are refinanced behind a closed office door.
 The level of privacy that customers require depends on what they’re doing, what information they’re accessing, and how comfortable they feel about being observed.

 That’s why we recommend giving customers choices when it comes to their privacy.
 That may be an unspoken choice – like making a deposit at an ATM versus making it with a teller – or a more obvious one– like paying additional service fees to conduct business in a secluded VIP section.